CS-SI/SafeScale/examples/Demos/Cluster_creation.md

-# Cluster creation
+# Cluster_creation.mp4

 This video shows the creation of a Kubernetes cluster composed of 1 gateway for the local network, 1 master and 1 node, with Remote Desktop on the master, and Reverse Proxy on the gateway.

 It then adds these features :